 Using drugs, alcohol and substances limits our ability to work safely, which puts people at risk.
 We must never work while under the influence of alcohol, illegal drugs and/or legal drugs and prescription medication that can impair our ability or that creates an unsafe working environment.
-In some territories and for some customers there are additional requirements; please ensure you are familiar with them.
+In some territories, for some roles and for some customers, there are additional requirements (e.g. testing); please ensure you are familiar with them.
 If alcohol is served during work events, we need to exercise moderation and good judgement.